patrick-5546/notes/docs/internship_prep/applications.md

 - Robotics/Controls

-These templates will vary in the experience they describe in the body paragraph and maybe in the terms used in the introduction general statement.
+These templates will vary in the experience they describe in the body paragraph and maybe also in the terms used in the introduction general statement.

 ## Job Search